mahirmobin/Mahir/README.md

-- 👋 Hi, I’m @meltedpeanut
+- 👋 Hi, I’m Mohammed Mahir Mobin
-- 👀 I’m interested in Creating and Art
+- 👀 I’m interested in programming and Art
-- 🌱 I’m currently learning Computer Science and Design
+- 🌱 I’m currently studying Btech in Computer Science and Design
 - 📫 How to reach me : mahirmobin@gmail.com

 <!---